-IRRBB activity arises primarily from traditional customer-originated banking products such as deposits and loans, and includes related hedges as well as the interest rate risk from securities held for liquidity management purposes.
+IRRBB arises primarily from traditional customer-originated banking products such as deposits and loans, and includes related hedges as well as the interest rate risk from securities held for liquidity management purposes.
 Factors contributing to IRRBB include mismatches between asset and liability repricing dates, relative changes in asset and liability rates in response to market rate scenarios, and other product features affecting the expected timing of cash flows, such as options to pre-pay loans or redeem term deposits prior to contractual maturity.
 IRRBB sensitivities are regularly measured and reported, and subject to limits and controls with independent oversight from GRM.

 To monitor and control IRRBB, the Issuer assesses two primary metrics, Net Interest Income ("NII") risk and Economic Value of Equity ("EVE") risk, under a range of market shocks, scenarios, and time horizons.
 Market scenarios include currency-specific parallel and non-parallel yield curve changes, interest rate volatility shocks, and interest rate shock scenarios prescribed by regulators.
-The table on page 84 of the 2023 MD&A shows the potential before-tax impact of an immediate and sustained 100 basis points ("bps") increase or decrease in interest rates on projected 12-month NII and EVE assuming no subsequent hedging.
+The table on page 84 of the 2023 MD&A and the table on page 29 of the Second Quarter 2024 MD&A show the potential before-tax impact of an immediate and sustained 100 basis points ("bps") increase or decrease in interest rates on projected 12-month NII and EVE assuming no subsequent hedging.
 Rate floors are applied within the declining rates scenarios which prevent EVE valuation and NII simulation rate levels from falling below a minimum average level of negative 25 bps across major currencies.
 Interest rate risk measures are based on current on and off-balance sheet positions which can change over time in response to business activity and management actions.

-As at October 31, 2023, an immediate and sustained -100 bps shock would have had a negative impact to the Issuer's NII of C\$751 million.
-An immediate and sustained +100 bps shock at the end of October 31, 2023 would have had a negative impact to the Issuer's EVE of C\$1,552 million.
+As at April 30, 2024, an immediate and sustained -100 bps shock would have had a negative impact to the Issuer's NII of C\$458 million.
+An immediate and sustained +100 bps shock at the end of April 30, 2024 would have had a negative impact to the Issuer's EVE of C\$2,149 million.